emacs-elsa/Elsa/README.md

 It can track types and provide helpful hints when things don't match up before you even try to run the code.

+# State of the project

+We are currently in a very early *ALPHA* phase.
+API is somewhat stable but the type system and annotations are under constant development.
+Things might break at any point.

 # How do I run it

 Currently we only support running Elsa with Cask.